 Ponderosa Lemon Tree – Potted – Fruiting Size – 8″ Pot – Indoors/Out$40.00 Read More

-TreesAgain Lemon, Lime & Orange Trees – Lot of 3 – citrus starter pack (NO SHIP to UT, ID, OR and WA)$19.99 Read More
+TreesAgain Lemon, Lime & Orange Trees – Lot of 3 – citrus starter pack (See State Restrictions)$19.99 Read More